Mark-htmlgogogo/Steiner-Multigraph-Problem/README.md

 The code also includes implementation of the Single-Commodity Flow (SCF), Multi-Commodity Flow (MCF) and Steiner Forest (SF) Model used only for comparison and analysis.

-## Difference between three Git branch:
+## Differences between three Git branches:

 -  `master`: a high level implementation, should only be used by code understanding.
 - `ThomasLB`: implementing the separation by Lemon Graph Library.
 Can be fully complied and run.